 - If the child is old/mature enough, whether he or she has a preference

 - Any other factor the court deems relevant

-To learn more about how courts in Texas determine child custody, you can click here to read the state’s statute.
+If you’re curious about children deciding who they want to live with, visit our FAQ page To learn more about how courts in Texas determine child custody, you can click here to read the state’s statute.

 If you believe your child would be best served by living with you, or you have any additional questions about how child custody works here in the state of Texas, reach out to a Montgomery County family law attorney from our firm today.